Power Point Show MP3 audio

 a.
 Liberius, Bishop of Rome, declared Dec.
 25 celebrated as Christ’s birthday in 354 AD.

-1) “There can be little doubt that the Church was anxious to distract the attention of Christians from the old heathen feast days by celebrating Christian festivals on the same days (Encyclopedia of Religion & Ethics, III:607).
+1) “There can be little doubt that the Church was anxious to distract the attention of Christians from the old heathen feast days by celebrating Christian festivals on the same days (Encyclopedia of Religion and Ethics, III:607).

 2) “The indications are, that the Church in this way grasped the opportunity to turn the people away from a purely pagan observance of the winter solstice to a day of adoration of Christ the Lord” (Collier’s Encyclopedia).